breiting/rex/README.md

 This that information in your pocket, you can start building your REX-enabled application.
 An example application is called [rx](https://github.com/breiting/rx) which is a command line tool accessing the REX system.

+## Application using rex

+There is a command line CLI tool called [rx](https://github.com/breiting/rx) which uses this library.
+Please have a look and fork the project.